DavidRieman/WheelMUD/docs/Development/Eventing.md

 A Request is sent to listeners to find out if any game systems will block (cancel) the action.
 Then (if a related Request was not cancelled), an Event is sent to signal to listeners that something has happened.

-For example, when a player issues an "east" command to take their character to the next room to the east, a MovementRequest will be sent out.
+For example, when a player issues an "east" command to take their character to the next room to the east, a `MovementRequest` will be sent out.
-Then, if no game systems Cancel the request, their movement is committed and a MovementEvent is sent out.
+Then, if no game systems Cancel the request, their movement is committed and a `MovementEvent` is sent out.

-Systems which want that chance to Cancel a request can subscribe to OnMovementRequest, while systems which want to know that such a movement has actually occurred can subscribe to OnMovementEvent.
+Systems which want that chance to Cancel a request can subscribe to `OnMovementRequest`, while systems which want to know that such a movement has actually occurred can subscribe to `OnMovementEvent`.

 ## Encapsulation
 This system of Requests and Events helps support encapsulation by separating all the special cases and scenarios.